Lapin0t/grothendieck-cern/README.md

 > question we ask ourselves at every level.
 By digital is meant binary, yes or
 > no, and this is currently very fashionable.
 Maybe we can say that this idea
 > came from ancient philosophy and infused mathematical language.
 Let's go for
-> the other one, the analog, continuous scale, which you prefered before; but I
+> the other one, the analog, continuous scale, which you preferred before; but I
 > wouldn't say that prevalence of digital thinking is a vice that's due to
 > mathematics alone, I would say that mathematics may have inherited it from
 > the past.